timelystream/timelystream.com/docs/data-import/parquet.md

 title: Parquet
 ---

 Parquet files are compressed columnar files that are efficient to load and process.
-DuckDB provides support for both reading and writing Parquet files in an efficient manner, as well as support for pushing filters and projections into the Parquet file scans.
+Blazar provides support for both reading and writing Parquet files in an efficient manner, as well as support for pushing filters and projections into the Parquet file scans.

 ### Examples
 ```sql